jubatus/website/source/en/api_classifier.rst

    Specify parameters for the algorithm.
    Its format differs for each ``method``.
    Note that adequate value for ``refularization_weight`` differ for each algorithm.

+   Specify parameters for the algorithm.
+   Its format differs for each ``method``.

+   common
+     :unlearner:
+        Specify unlearner strategy.
+        You can specify ``unlearner`` strategy described in :doc:`api_unlearner`.
+        Labels will be deleted based on strategy specified here.

+     :unlearner_parameter:
+        Specify unlearner parameter.
+        You can specify ``unlearner_parameter`` :doc:`api_unlearner`.
+        Labels in excess of this number will be deleted automatically.

    perceptron
      None